 A "gold master" is a configuration that has been tested and known to work.
 Many IT teams handcraft the application infrastructure for each new application and environment.
 Highly effective teams instead reuse gold master configurations.
 In order to capture, catalog and reuse gold masters, you must have an effective database of these configurations, which is one of several reasons for implementing the best practice of centralizing application infrastructure configuration management.

 Even after fully implementing the best practices described above, IT teams spend a lot of time in repetitive tasks that are likely to be error-prone.
 This best practice suggests that you analyze the activities of your IT team and automate those tasks that they perform repeatedly.
 Almost any task can be automated, but the tradeoff is in the effort to implement and support the automation.
 Unless you have a platform on which to implement automations, usually built on a centralized database, the support burden can quickly outweigh the advantages of the automation in the first place.
 This is the reason many IT teams don't automate in more circumstances.

 Overall, wherever your IT organization lands on a spectrum from chaos to a highly-effective, accurate and responsive team, best practices can guide you in improvement.
 No doubt you already employ some of the practices mentioned and others aren't appropriate to your environment.
 As with any process guidance, think of these as recommendations, not requirements.
 Apply the ones that make sense for your organization as they are sure to lead to more efficient operations with higher quality and throughput.

-Bill Thornburg is vice president of product management for mValent.
+About the Author Bill Thornburg is vice president of product management for mValent.
 He works with IT organizations to implement effective infrastructure change management with mValent's products.